ljsinclair/ljsinclair/the-power-of-the-doctor.md

 Call me cynical, but I think this looks like a case of **appeasement** by the showrunners, and this means the poisonous fandom can feel **vindicated** because RTD and the BBC appear to have accepted their opinions regarding the 13th Doctor and Jody Whittaker.

-This isn't just an act of blatant sabotage against Jody Whittaker's run as the first female Doctor in the show's history -- and believe me when I say, every actor gets bad scripts from time to time[^b3d5] -- but it's also a resounding slap in the face to the first black male actor in the role.
+This isn't just an act of blatant sabotage against Jody Whittaker's run as the first female Doctor in the show's history, and a betrayal of anyone who thinks other people should get a go in the role, but it's also a resounding slap in the face to the first black male actor in the role.
 Because by delaying Ncuti Gatwa's appointment as The Doctor, the BBC and production team have made it **abundantly clear** they'd rather re-establish the dominant, traditional appearance and gender of the Doctor as a white male, and abandon five years of work by everyone who worked on the previous seasons.

 ## Reversion Doctor